 My Fitness Journey with JOYN Workout Apps

 This social distancing world we have been stuck in feels like it’s been going on for an eternity!
 Okay.
-I know that sounds a bit dramatic, but you can’t tell me that the last six months has not felt like forever.
+I know that sounds a bit dramatic, but you can’t tell me that the last year has not felt like forever.
 And if you say that you have not found yourself a bit out of shape because of COVID and Quarantine, you must be a deity because we humans have had a struggle with gyms being closed and outdoor activities being shut down.
 Many, like myself, don’t have a home gym and aren’t in good enough shape to run with a mask or even have the physical ability to be runners.
 After I finally stopped denying that the bit of muscle I had left was slowly becoming mush, I decided I had to adapt to the pandemic reality we are living in.
 So, I set out to find the best workout apps and tools to help me increase my activity level and improve my health while being stuck in a domestic prison cell.
 That’s how I found JOYN fitness and why I decided to write JOYN reviews.

 I have tried a multitude of workout apps and online fitness programs throughout my struggles with health and fitness, which is why when the pandemic struck, I felt there was no hope.
 Before the world around me shut down, trying to stay motivated with a fitness plan was like trying to convert Pat Robertson to Satanism: pretty much an uphill battle on roller-skates.

 My JOYN Review